SoftUni-Internal/interactive-content/EN/03-Polymorphism/04-Homework.md

     - "**Refuel Car** \{**liters**\}"
     - "**Refuel Truck** \{**liters**\}"
 ## Output
-After each **Drive command** print whether the Car/Truck was able to travel the given distance in this format if it is successful.
+After each **Drive** command, print whether the Car/Truck was able to travel the given distance in this format if it is successful.

 **Print the distance with two digits after the decimal separator except trailing zeros**.